splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Change histogram function for histogram metrics
 --------------------------------------------------

-When you select a histogram metric as the signal for your plot, rollup is handled by Splunk Observability Cloud and can't be changed.
-Instead of rollup, you need to use histogram functions to define how histogram data is interpreted and represented on your chart.
+Because histogram data must be summarized by combining the buckets in the histogram together, when you select a histogram metric as the signal for your plot, rollup is handled by Splunk Observability Cloud as a sum of the bucket values.
+You can't make changes to the rollup configuration for histogram data.
+Instead of rollup, use histogram functions to define how histogram data is interpreted and represented on your chart.

 The default histogram function for all histogram metrics is ``percentile(90)``.